Bic3D/codigum/readme.md

 # Codigum!
 The first programming langage in latin! (please keep your eyes closed when if you read the source code)

+Edit: actually not, it looks like it is the third, after Lusus and Lingua::Romana::Perligata.

 It is pretty useless though.